Skillshare vs Udemy – Which is Better?

 This is our selection of the top classes across the categories to give you a flavor of what’s on offer:

-2. Introduction to Procreate: Illustrating on the iPad (Updated for 2023) Students comment on how they appreciate the instructor's clear, but in depth, instructions and the wealth of practical examples.
+2. Introduction to Procreate: Illustrating on the iPad (Updated for 2024) Students comment on how they appreciate the instructor's clear, but in-depth, instructions, and the wealth of practical examples.
 Every feature is covered in an accessible way.
 And even more experienced users learned new, or better ways to do, things.

 5. Revolutionary Self-Care: Embrace, Nurture, and Grow Your Authentic Self by Chidera Eggerue This course has been completed by 12,000 students with a whopping 96% feeling that their expectations were met and exceeded.